AusDTO/dta-website/pages/who-we-are/corporate/annual-report-15-16/02-program-performance.md

           The first tranche of service dashboards have been released.</td>
       </tr>
       <tr>
-        <td data-label="KPI">Increased use of common ICT platforms across government, with a resulting decline in entities developing systems for their individual use</td>
+        <td data-label="KPI-2">Increased use of common ICT platforms across government, with a resulting decline in entities developing systems for their individual use</td>
         <td data-label="Target">Number of agencies using common ICT platforms has increased</td>
         <td data-label="Action">An Australian Government moratorium prevents Commonwealth entities from investing in new, or duplicating, service delivery capability.
 This helps to limit the fragmenting of users’ experiences across government. <br />
           <br />